IL2LX/OpenLoader/README.md

-# OpenLoader - OpenSource IL2CPP ModLoader
+# OpenLoader - IL2CPP ModLoader

 Extract SDK.zip in OpenLoader/SDK.zip before doing anything and also you need the zip things in releases.